Recycling Broken Crayons

-I am sure your children have a box full of broken crayons.
-Instead of throwing them out, recycle them into molded crayons!
+I am sure your children have a box full of small pieces of broken crayons in their school supplies or a new box with broken pieces at the bottom of the box Instead of throwing them out, recycle them into molded crayons!

 You can sort the colors or make a mixture like we did.
 Use an older pan just in case it colors the pan.

 Some of the crayons will stain the pan so we have a dedicated craft muffin pan.

 You Might Also Like: How To Make Homemade Modeling Clay